XingnanChen/Engineer2/EngineUpdate#2.md

 # Engine Update \#2

-This Week, I used XInput and made my engine support gamepad input(A, B, X, Y).
+This Week, I used XInput and made my engine support gamepad input.

 At first, I created a Enum called eGamepadKeyCodes to make users understand the input easily.
 ```cpp